rubys/bootstrap/bylaws.md

 ### Section 8.7 Jurisdiction of Delaware Court of Chancery
 The Delaware Court of Chancery is vested with exclusive jurisdiction to hear and determine all actions for advancement of expenses or indemnification.
-The Delaware Court of Chancery may summarily determine the Foundation’s obligation to advance expenses (including attorney’s fees).
+The Delaware Court of Chancery may summarily determine the $FOUNDATION’s obligation to advance expenses (including attorney’s fees).

 ### Section 8.8 Insurance
-The Board may authorize the Foundation to purchase and maintain insurance on behalf of any person who is or was a Director, Officer, employee or agent of the Foundation, or is or was serving at the request of the Foundation as a director, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise against any liability asserted against him or her and incurred by him or her in any such capacity, or arising out of his or her status as such, whether or not the Foundation would have the power to indemnify him or her against such liability under the provisions of this Article VIII.
+The Board may authorize the $FOUNDATION to purchase and maintain insurance on behalf of any person who is or was a Director, Officer, employee or agent of the $FOUNDATION, or is or was serving at the request of the $FOUNDATION as a director, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise against any liability asserted against him or her and incurred by him or her in any such capacity, or arising out of his or her status as such, whether or not the $FOUNDATION would have the power to indemnify him or her against such liability under the provisions of this Article VIII.

 ### Section 8.9 Continuation of Indemnification and Advancement of Expenses
-The indemnification and advancement of expenses provided by, or granted pursuant to, this Article VIII shall continue as to a person who has ceased to be a Director, Officer, employee or agent of the Foundation and shall inure to the benefit of the heirs, executors and administrators of such a person.
+The indemnification and advancement of expenses provided by, or granted pursuant to, this Article VIII shall continue as to a person who has ceased to be a Director, Officer, employee or agent of the $FOUNDATION and shall inure to the benefit of the heirs, executors and administrators of such a person.

 ### Section 8.10 Severability